connorcoley/retrosim/README.md

 This repository contains the data and code needed to test a similarity-based approach to one-step retrosynthesis.

 Please note that ```rdchiral``` is a work-in-progress.
-We will continue development and hopefully release a new version in a public repo in the near future.
 The current version as of June 19, 2017 has been copied into this repository for result reproducibility.
+An up-to-date version can be found at the public repo http://github.com/connorcoley/rdchiral

 ### data